sterlingmichel/Single-Team-Project/README.md

 ## Risks to project completion

-* Learning new languages: HTML, CSS, MongoDB
+* Learning new languages: HTML, CSS, Postgres
 * Using outdated software
 * Schedule conflicts